-Finally, the small size of the services, combined with their clear boundaries and communication patterns, makes it easier for new team members to understand the code base and contribute to it quickly—a clear benefit in terms of both speed and employee morale.
+Microservices' loose coupling also builds a degree of fault isolation and better resilience into applications.
+And the small size of the services, combined with their clear boundaries and communication patterns, makes it easier for new team members to understand the code base and contribute to it quickly—a clear benefit in terms of both speed and employee morale.

 Right tool for the job

 In traditional n-tier architecture patterns, an application typically shares a common stack, with a large, relational database supporting the entire application.
-This approach has several obvious drawbacks—the most significant of which is that every component of an application must share a common stack, data model, and database, even if there is a clear, better tool for the job for certain elements.
+This approach has several obvious drawbacks—the most significant of which is that every component of an application must share a common stack, data model and database even if there is a clear, better tool for the job for certain elements.
 It makes for bad architecture, and it’s frustrating for developers who are constantly aware that a better, more efficient way to build these components is available.

-By contrast, in a microservices model, components are deployed independently and communicate over some combination of REST, event streaming, and message brokers—so it’s possible for the stack of every individual service to be optimized for that service.
+By contrast, in a microservices model, components are deployed independently and communicate over some combination of REST, event streaming and message brokers—so it’s possible for the stack of every individual service to be optimized for that service.
 Technology changes all the time, and an application composed of multiple, smaller services is much easier and less expensive to evolve with more desirable technology as it becomes available.

 With microservices, individual services can be individually deployed—but they can be individually scaled, as well.
 The resulting benefit is obvious: Done correctly, microservices require less infrastructure than monolithic applications because they enable precise scaling of only the components that require it, instead of the entire application in the case of monolithic applications.